cmeeren/Facil/README.md

 While at 0.x, I’ll try to increment the minor version for breaking changes and the patch version for anything else.

-Note on what a “breaking change” is: There is a lot of the generated code that needs to be public to support inlining, but that is still considered implementation details.
-These parts of the API are hidden from the IDE using the `[<EditorBrowsable>]` attribute to ensure you won’t use them by accident, but there’s nothing stopping you from looking at the generated code and referencing these parts of the API in your code.
+Note on what a “breaking change” is: A lot of the generated code needs to be public to support inlining, but is still considered implementation details.
+These parts of the API are hidden from the IDE using the `[<EditorBrowsable>]` attribute to ensure you won’t use them by accident, but there’s nothing stopping you from looking at the generated code and referencing these parts of the API in your own code.
 Don’t do that.
 These are implementation details and may change at any time.

 Contributing
 ------------